szczyglis-dev/py-gpt/README.md

 - Bot 1 generates a response and sends it to Bot 2.
 - Bot 2 receives the response from Bot 1 as input, provides an answer, and sends the response back to Bot 1 as its input.
 This cycle repeats.
 - The human can interrupt the loop at any time and update the entire discussion.

+**Supervisor + Worker**

+- A human provides a query to the Supervisor.
+- The Supervisor prepares instructions for the Worker and sends them to the Worker.
+- The Worker completes the task and returns the result to the Supervisor.
+- If the task is completed, the Supervisor returns the result to the user.
+If not, the Supervisor sends another instruction to the Worker to complete the task or asks the user if there are any questions.
+- The cycle repeats until the task is completed.

 **Tip**: Starting from version `2.5.97`, you can assign and use Experts in all of the agent types.